-- The UK's exit from the European Union has affected many industries and trade areas and will continue to do so.
-The aviation sector has seen many changes, but many rules and operations remain unchanged.
-The airport continues to monitor any changes to EU / UK aviation regulations to ensure that the current open skies regime remains in place. - On 1 October 2021 it became mandatory for EU visitors to the UK to enter using a valid passport, with ID cards becoming obsolete.
-This led to a backlog of passport requests, mainly in Eastern European countries which impacted en-route performance for a number of months. - The ongoing challenges posed by the pandemic further emphasise the importance of national authorities ensuring that immigration procedures and requirements are provided in a timely, reliable and consistent manner across all information systems and platforms, to maintain confidence and trust and to further facilitate international mobility. - Petrol and diesel prices have hit another record high due to the Russian invasion of Ukraine.
+- The challenges posed by the recent COVID-19 pandemic further emphasises the importance of national authorities ensuring that immigration procedures and requirements are provided in a timely, reliable and consistent manner across all information systems and platforms, to maintain confidence and trust and to further facilitate international mobility. - The current cost of living crisis in the UK has reduced household disposable income.
+A continuation of this trend may lead to a reduced appetite for consumers to travel via airports, therefore potentially reducing passenger numbers and revenue. - Petrol and diesel prices hit record highs during the period, precipitated by the Russian Invasion of Ukraine.
 This adds to the increasing financial challenges and complexity due to increasing oil and other commodity prices across the globe.
+These might lead airlines to increase their fares, reduce disposable income for households and affect both consumer and business confidence.

+STRATEGIC REPORT (continued) FOR THE YEAR ENDED 31 MARCH 2023

+PRINCIPAL RISKS AND UNCERTAINTIES (continued)

-These might lead airlines to increase their fares, reduce disposable income for households and affect both consumer and business confidence. - Growing structural cost pressure on the industry (economic regulation, airport policing and security costs), which is exacerbated by rising inflation. - Impact to consumer appetite for travel caused by terror attacks in recent years. - Airport competition has reached new levels.
-Airports face more financial pressures by airlines when they decide where to deploy their aircraft and which routes to operate.
+- Growing structural cost pressure on the industry (economic regulation, airport policing and security costs), which is exacerbated by rising inflation. - Impact to consumer appetite for travel caused by terror attacks. - Airport competition has reached new levels.
+Airports face more financial pressures from airlines when they decide where to deploy their aircraft and which routes to operate.